CalvinTheRed/RPGL/README.md

   `tags` is an array of tags which describe the Subevent.

-  `tag` is the tag to be added to the origin item.
+  `effect_tags` is an array of tags which must all be possessed by an Effect in order for it to be removed by this Subevent.

+  _Note that an Effect must also have the_ `"temporary"` _tag in order to be removed by this Subevent._

   Conditions: